Tejarsha-Arigila/Vehicle-Detection-Classification-Counting/README.md

 - `MODEL_CONFIG`: Path to the YOLO configuration file.
 - `MODEL_WEIGHTS`: Path to the YOLO weights file.

-Make sure to configure these appropriately in the `config.py` file to suit your requirements.
+> Adjust these parameters in 'config.py' as per need.